-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Lamar Advertising Company for use at the Annual Meeting of Stockholders to be held at the offices of Lamar Advertising Company, 5321 Corporate Boulevard, Baton Rouge, Louisiana, at 9:00 a.m.
-Central Daylight Time on Thursday, May 28, 2020, and at any adjournments of the Annual Meeting.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Lamar Advertising Company for use at the Annual Meeting of Stockholders to be held solely by remote communication, in a virtual-only format, at 9:00 a.m.
+Central Daylight Time on Thursday, May 20, 2021, and at any adjournments of the Annual Meeting.

-We have elected to distribute our proxy materials for the Annual Meeting to holders of our Class A Common Stock via the internet under the [notice and access] approach permitted by the rules of the Securities and Exchange Commission (the [SEC]).
-Accordingly, on or about April 17, 2020, we will mail a Notice of Internet Availability of Proxy Materials (the [Notice]) to holders of Class A Common Stock that contains instructions on how to access the proxy materials, including this proxy statement and our annual report to stockholders for the fiscal year ended December 31, 2019, on the internet.
-Our annual report to stockholders includes a copy of our annual report on Form 10-K for the fiscal year ended December 31, 2019, as filed with the SEC on February 20, 2020, except for certain exhibits.
+We have elected to distribute our proxy materials for the Annual Meeting to holders of our Class A Common Stock via the internet under the "notice and access" approach permitted by the rules of the Securities and Exchange Commission (the "SEC").
+Accordingly, on or about April 9, 2021, we will mail a Notice of Internet Availability of Proxy Materials (the "Notice") to holders of Class A Common Stock that contains instructions on how to access the proxy materials, including this proxy statement and our annual report to stockholders for the fiscal year ended December 31, 2020, on the internet.
+Our annual report to stockholders includes a copy of our annual report on Form 10-K for the fiscal year ended December 31, 2020, as filed with the SEC on February 26, 2021, except for certain exhibits.
 Holders of our Class B Common Stock and Series AA Preferred Stock will receive printed copies of our proxy materials.